Wisconsin Divorce FAQs

 How long does it take to get a divorce?

 There is a mandatory 120-day waiting period before you can be divorced in the State of Wisconsin, but most divorces take more than four months.
-The complexity of your case, the ability of you and your spouse to agree on property division, child support, maintenance, and other issues, plus the backlog of the particular trial court to whom your case is assigned all affect how long the divorce will take.
+The complexity of your case, the ability of you and your spouse to agree on property division, child support, maintenance, and other issues, plus the backlog of the particular trial court to whom your case is assigned all affect how long it takes to get a divorce in Wisconsin.

 Your divorce is final and effective when the judge pronounces you divorced at the final hearing.
 Both parties; however, must wait at least six months before remarrying, anywhere in the world.
 Any marriage within six months would be null and void.